HaniSource/components/components/dropdowns-category/nested-dropdown/doc.md

 ```
 this component accepts the position of the panel as a props according to the alpinejs's anchor [plugin](https://alpinejs.dev/plugins/anchor#positioning)

-secondly you may notice that not you need to write a lot of js like what do we have here you may be able to do that but you well get basic and poor dropdown like this one
+You may notice that a simple dropdown would require less code, but it would lack essential features like accessibility and closing the dropdown when clicking outside of it.
+For instance, a basic dropdown can be written like this:

 ```html
 <div x-data="{ isShown: false }">